piyushahuja/sanger-fce-provisioning/README.md

-### Setup environmenta and other variables to run the terraform script
+### Setup environmenta and other variables and run the terraform script

 You need to source your hgi-openrc file to export environmental variables that terraform needs.
 These include your credentials to authenticate against the Openstack APIs: username, password, project name.
 We recommend keeping this file outside the repository so that you don't accidently commit it in.